whole-communities-whole-health/aws-usage-cohort/s3-upload-protocol.md

 ## S3 Upload Protocol for lab data

 This is an example of a simple data structure and data dictionary that worked for a WCWH lab.
-It is a table in a spreadsheet that becomes a database table when uploaded:
+It is a table in a spreadsheet that becomes a database table when uploaded.
+The lab used a single table with participant ID as the first column, and multiple additional columns to accommodate measured variables.

 | participant_id | sample_date | string_metric | integer_metric | column_name_E |
 |----------------|-------------|---------------|----------------|---------------|